vladsud/FluidFramework/packages/runtime/container-runtime/api-report/container-runtime.api.md

 import { IDisposable } from '@fluidframework/core-interfaces';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
+import { IEnvelope } from '@fluidframework/runtime-definitions';
 import { IEvent } from '@fluidframework/core-interfaces';
 import { IEventProvider } from '@fluidframework/core-interfaces';
+import { IFluidDataStoreChannel } from '@fluidframework/runtime-definitions';
+import { IFluidDataStoreContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreContextDetached } from '@fluidframework/runtime-definitions';
+import { IFluidDataStoreFactory } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreRegistry } from '@fluidframework/runtime-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';